beyarkay/masters-thesis/src/01_introduction.md

 The structure of the thesis is as follows:

-- Chapter \ref{chap:introduction} has introduced the goals of the thesis.
+- Chapter \ref{chap:introduction} introduces the goals of the thesis.
 - Chapter \ref{chap:background} provides background information related to the concepts discussed in this thesis.
-- Chapter \ref{chap:literature-review} reviews the gesture-detection literature over the past 50 years.
+- Chapter \ref{chap:literature-review} reviews the gesture-detection literature over the past 50 years (since the
+  \cite{experimentaltelevisioncenterComputerImageCorporation1969}).
 - Chapter \ref{chap:methodology} describes how the data was collected, how the classification algorithms were trained, and how the performance of the classification algorithms was evaluated.